Lightspeedpy API¶

 object- image¶

 Contains the frame image in units of electrons.
 If darks and biases were set, they are already subtracted.
-The flat was not included, nor the QE
+If a dark was not set, it is assumed to be zero.
+If the bias is not set, it is assumed to be 199.5 ADU.
+The flat is not included, nor the QE.

 - Type: